-So what are the key features of Bare Metal servers and Cloud Servers respectively?
+So what are the key features of Bare Metal servers and Cloud servers respectively?
 And how can you choose the right CloudNX server for the needs of your project?
-In this comparison of Bare Metal servers and Cloud Servers, you’ll get an overview of both of these web hosting technologies, and where they sit relative to each other.
+In this comparison of bare metal servers and cloud servers, you’ll get an overview of both of these web hosting technologies, so that you can make an informed choice between the two.

 This is the fundamental difference between physical and virtual machines.
 But what does it actually mean in practice?
 Ultimately, the bare metal vs cloud server question can be boiled down to price–performance vs flexibility.